isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 journey.</p>
 <p><strong>TradeTrust is a framework that standardizes digital trade with enhanced security and legal certainty for international trade ecosystem.</strong>
 </p>
-<p>TradeTrust achieves this by using decentralised technologies and adhering
+<p>TradeTrust achieves this by using decentralised blockchain technologies
-to global standards and legal requirements to enable trusted interoperability of electronic trade documents across digital platforms.
+and adhering to global standards and legal requirements to enable trusted interoperability of electronic trade documents across digital platforms.
 Electronic documents issued this way can be trusted, portable, and legally effective across different systems, thereby streamlining cross-platform interoperability and enhancing overall operational efficiency for businesses and governments.</p>
 <p>And offered as a digital utility, it is open-sourced so that all parties
 can freely adopt and build upon it to benefit their business ecosystem.</p>
 <blockquote>